Course

 Exam

 No continuation options are offered on the report.
-Students who do not pass the report can take this part again the next time the subject has regular teaching.
+Students who do not pass the report can take this part again the next time the course has regular teaching.

 Coursework requirements